Tim Hortons: Military partnerships

 Tim Hortons has outlets on at least seven Canadian Forces Bases.
 TDL Group announced in March 2006, in response to a request by Chief of the Defence Staff, General Rick Hillier, its commitment to open a franchised location at the Canadian Forces operations base in Kandahar, Afghanistan.
 The new Kandahar location opened on July 1, 2006, in a 40 ft trailer on the military base.
 The 41 staff members of the Kandahar outlet have been drawn from the Canadian Forces Personnel Support Agency who received training on such matters as how to handle a potential nuclear weapons or biological weapons attack before working at the military base.
 The Canadian Federal government subsidized the operation of the Kandahar outlet in the order of CAD$4–5 million per year.
 The Kandahar Tim Hortons closed on November 29, 2011, after serving four million cups of coffee and three million donuts over five years.

 The first Tim Hortons outlet at a U.S. military base was opened in 2009 at Fort Knox.
 The following year, a second Tim Hortons outlet was opened at Naval Station Norfolk.
 As of November 2011, Tim Hortons has five outlets open on four U.S. military bases.
 Besides the first two, they are also at Naval Air Station Oceana and two locations at the Aberdeen Proving Ground.

+Harry Potter partnership

+In August 2026, Tim Horton announced that it would be releasing a series of themed menu items to mark the 25th anniversary of the release of the first film of the Harry Potter movie franchise as part of its “Back to Hogwarts with Harry Potter” campaign.
+Menu items included themed donuts and drinks.
+Harry Potter-themed "quiz nights" were also held at selected stores across Canada.